cover

 He had big, brown eyes, ten fingers and toes, and a terrible habit of picking his nose.
 To make things worse, more often than not, he made a meal of his sticky snot.

+His classmates often felt the need to belch when they observed the deed.
 His teacher, Mrs. Wondercheese, with twenty-seven kids to please, tried to find a simple cure with pungent herbs and some manure.

 She stayed up late one Monday night stirring the blend ‘til it smelt just right, then carefully, she cooled the pot; the end to Boris Biggle’s snot.

-He noticed nothing straight away until he heard his father say,
+When morning came, Boris yawned.
+Another day, another dawn.
+He noticed nothing straight away until he heard his father say, "In haste, I must set out to quell this mysterious, ungodly smell!"

 Mr. Biggle swiftly departed through the front door, like a bullet he darted.